IkigaiLabsETH/ikigAI/README.md

 ### Execute use case 2:
 Implement 3 functions and test them with different prompts.
 Implement conversational chat model with Langchain with the functions and test it with a prompt with several requests.

+### 1. **Cost vs. Efficiency**:

+**Advantages of Fine-Tuning**:
+- **Precision**: Fine-tuned models, as you've noted, can produce more accurate and stylistically consistent results, especially when the desired outputs are well-defined.

+**Disadvantages of Fine-Tuning**:
+- **Cost**: The major disadvantage is the cost associated with both the tuning and then the continued use of these specialized models.

+### 2. **Effort of Fine-Tuning vs. Better Prompting**:

+Prompt engineering and chaining are strategies that can be effective without the added costs of fine-tuning.
+However, there are use-cases where no amount of prompt engineering can achieve the consistency and precision of a fine-tuned model, especially if the domain is narrow and specific.

+### 3. **Deprecation Concerns**:

+If OpenAI (or any model provider) decides to deprecate a model version, any investment (financial, time, data) into fine-tuning that model may become obsolete.
+This could be particularly concerning for businesses that have built products or services around the specific behaviors of a fine-tuned model.

+### 4. **Potential Strategies and Solutions**:

+- **Hybrid Approach**: Combining the strengths of fine-tuning with prompt engineering might be an optimal solution for many.
+The model can be fine-tuned to a certain extent to understand a domain, and then precise prompting can be used to extract the required information or response style.

+- **Investment Analysis**: Before diving into fine-tuning, businesses or individuals should conduct a cost-benefit analysis.
+If the added precision from fine-tuning results in significantly better user experience, customer satisfaction, or other tangible benefits, then the costs might be justifiable.

+- **Stay Updated**: Organizations that rely heavily on a particular model should stay in close communication with the model provider.
+This way, they can get early information about potential deprecations or changes and plan accordingly.

+### 5. **Future Trends**:

+As AI continues to evolve, we'll likely see shifts in pricing models, capabilities, and fine-tuning methodologies.
+Moreover, competition might drive costs down, or new business models might emerge, allowing users to fine-tune without the significant markup.

+### Conclusion:

+The decision to invest in fine-tuning versus other strategies depends heavily on the specific use-case, budget, and long-term goals.
+While fine-tuning offers unparalleled precision in certain scenarios, it's essential to weigh its benefits against its costs and potential long-term implications.